-External commands reside on the diskette as a program file.
-They must, therefore be read from the diskette before they will execute.
+External commands reside diskette on the as a They must, program file. therefore be read from the diskette before they will execute.
 When you give DOS an external command, DOS will immediately search the current directory to find that command.
 If the external command is not in the current directory, you must tell DOS where to look for it by using the command